VO2max, How to Improve your Cardiopulmonary Fitness & Why!

 – Kneeling Horizontal Cable Woodchop

 The Horizontal Cable Woodchop is a fantastic functional exercise that targets multiple muscles in one movement.
-Not only can the woodchop be utilised as a strengthening exercise, but it also holds benefits in increasing movement and flexibility in your hips and spine, as well as training your cardiovascular system depending on the weight and intensity you perform the movement.
+Not only can the wood chop be utilised as a strengthening exercise, but it also holds benefits in increasing movement and flexibility in your hips and spine, as well as training your cardiovascular system, depending on the weight and intensity with which you perform the movement.
 Furthermore, it is a good exercise to test your balance during a movement.

 To perform the Standing Woodchop, follow these simple steps;